-Anderson College – Anderson, South Carolina
+Anderson University – Anderson, South Carolina

-South Carolina | SC Picture Project | Anderson County Photos | Anderson College
+South Carolina | SC Picture Project | Anderson County Photos | Anderson University

 After the addition of graduate studies, Anderson College became Anderson University on January 1, 2006 to fully reflect the wide-range of degree studies offered.

 In the spring of 1910 the Anderson Chamber of Commerce inaugurated a subscription campaign to raise money to build a college for young women in Anderson.
 The school’s supporters intended for the college to be affiliated with a church.
 In late November 1910, the South Carolina Baptist Convention met in Laurens and agreed to use the money and land to create a Baptist college.
 The first session opened in September 1912 with a student body of 115 young women.
 The Anderson College Historic District consists of a largely intact collection of five academic buildings and one landscape feature, the grounds, historically associated with the college.
 In addition to oak trees, the grounds include a number of mature magnolias, dogwoods, and evergreens that add to the park-like setting.
 A sidewalk extends through the lawn from Boulevard to the Merritt Administration Building, emphasizing its importance historically as the central structure or focal point of the campus and surrounding area.
 The original section of Anderson College, built between 1912 and 1920, contains four buildings, two loggias and a connector.
 In addition, the lodge (built ca. 1915-1920) is located at the main entrance near the Boulevard.
 The Neo-Classical style of architecture is consistent with each building, but every structure has individual qualities that add to their unique character.
-Listed in the National Register May 20, 1998

 Many thanks to Bill Fitzpatrick of Taylors for sharing this shot of the Merritt Administration Building.
 Bill enjoys the singular distinction of being the only person ever to have visited all 1,400 of South Carolina’s National Historic Landmarks.
 He has published several helpful e-books which serve as invaluable travel guides to the Palmetto State.

-Anderson College Info
+Anderson University Info

 Address: 316 Boulevard, Anderson, SC 29621

-Anderson College Map
+Anderson University Map

-Anderson College Add Info and More Photos
+Anderson University Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
-We invite you to add additional pictures (paintings, photos, etc) of Anderson College, and we also invite you to add info, history, stories, and travel tips.
+We invite you to add additional pictures (paintings, photos, etc) of Anderson University, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!